SULFURA/FreshStart/README.md

 ## Download

-You can [download](https://github.com/SULFURA/FreshStart/releases/latest) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/SULFURA/FreshStart/releases/latest) the latest version

 ## License